bitembassy/home-node/lightning-backup.md

 ## Backup the c-lightning database
 The c-lightning database should be backed up regularly as an up-to-date copy of it is required in order to recover channel funds in case of a data loss.

 > Warning: DO NOT TRY TO RESTORE A DATABASE BACKUP YOURSELF!
-Using an out-of-date database as-is may lead to lost of funds.
-The restore process is out of scope here and currently requires an expert help.
+Using an out-of-date database as-is may lead to loss of funds.
+The restore process is out of scope here and currently requires expert help.

 ### Create a backup script